werx/forms/README.md

 To support indenting with tabs, I've defined a custom PSR-2 ruleset that extends the standard [PSR-2 ruleset used by PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/blob/master/CodeSniffer/Standards/PSR2/ruleset.xml).
 You can find this ruleset in the root of this project at PSR2Tabs.xml

-Executing the codesniffer command from the root of this project to run the sniffer using these custom rules.
+Execute the codesniffer command from the root of this project to run the sniffer using these custom rules and codefixer command to correct them.

+	$ composer codesniffer
-	$ ./codesniffer
+	$ composer codefixer